 - Note that New York will use your FEIN as for your state income tax identification number.
 This is entered in our software as nine digits with no dash.

-- The New York Department new employer SUTA rate is 3.125% for 2020.
-For your information, all employers are required to pay a 0.075% Re-employment Services Fund also.
-The RSF rate is automatically calcualted in Patriot Software.
+- The New York Department new employer SUTA rate is 3.4% for 2022.
+For your information, all employers are also required to pay a 0.075% Re-employment Services Fund (RSF).
+The RSF rate is automatically calculated in Patriot Software.
 Do not add the Re-employment Services Fund rate to your SUTA rate.
 To learn more visit the NY DOL.

 - The New York Department of Labor will assign your business an unemployment tax (SUTA) rate every year.
 This is based on your type of business and activity.